Excis3/excis3.github.io/_posts/2025-04-09-AZURE-SDTO-websites.md

 Your service principal is ready to use with the Azure CLI or Python scripts.

 ### The Python script for the takeover
-This is a basic script, so you will get the idea.
-You can optimize it as you like.
+This is a basic Python script that will create the asset for you.
+This is to get you started on automation, please opimize where needed.

 ```bash
 import random